Soft drinks and ethical nihilism

 A majority of educated people apparently agree with the Wikipedia definition.
 They believe that principles had to come first and their moral feelings second.
 That rationalist view—in fact a rationalization—is deeply embedded in Western popular culture.
 It is prominent even in sitcoms like The Good Place (2016), where evil people study only moral philosophy to improve.

-In my view, moral feelings are not caused by philosophical arguments, nor are they explainable by pre-Darwinian moral philosophy as a discipline.
-Psychologists like Jonathan Haidt have shown that moral decisions come first.
+In reality, the causal relationship goes the other way.
+Moral feelings are not originally caused by philosophical arguments, nor are they explainable by pre-Darwinian moral philosophy as a discipline.
+Even babies have moral feelings.5 Psychologists like Jonathan Haidt have shown that in adults, too, moral decisions come first.
 If prompted, we try to justify them later.

 Nothing prevents the serious study of ethics from the bottom up, using the common ground of biology to improve social interplay.
 Moral feelings are indeed explainable from biology.
 In short, remorse is innate because it is fitting.
 More specifically, it perpetuates the genes that give us remorse, by enhancing the reproductive success of the animals that carry said genes.
 Ultimately, the relevant cognitive and emotional capacity derives from a series of random mutations, the same way we came to detect and appreciate the taste of sugar in a soft drink.

-A natural origin does not imply that we are all the same.
+A natural origin also does not imply that we are all the same.
 Your genetics have a significant multifactorial impact on how you value the taste of a soft drink at various ages and how likely you are to gain weight by drinking one.
 Congenital psychopathy can weaken your conscience through no fault of your own, but our innate moral faculties can generally be exercised and developed or left to atrophy.
 Peace, justice, abundance and education are helpful in building empathy and trust, as well as the intellectual capacity for logic.

 A natural origin does not imply a natural order or harmony.
 Growing up, some teenagers voluntarily graduate to more harmful drinks as a rite of passage.
 In this context, obvious harm to one’s own health is a kind of sacrifice: It is the cost of belonging, and the cost of demonstrating one’s own toughness.
 These social drivers are deeply rooted, but they are not the only ones in play.
-Drunkenness among Swedish youth is at a historic low.6
+Drunkenness among my country’s youth is at a historic low.6

 Nihilism